meatball133/haskell/exercises/concept/lucians-luscious-lasagna/.docs/hints.md

 ## 2. Calculate the remaining oven time in minutes

 - You need to define a [function][functions] with a single argument.
-- You have to [implicitly return an integer][return] from a function.
+- You have to return from a function.
 - The function's argument is an [integer][integers].
 - You can use the [mathematical operator for subtraction][operators] to subtract values.

 ## 3. Calculate the preparation time in minutes

 - You need to define a [function][functions] with a single argument.
-- You have to [implicitly return an integer][return] from a function.
+- You have to return from a function.
 - The function's argument is an [integer][integers].
 - You can use the [mathematical operator for multiplication][operators] to multiply values.

 ## 4. Calculate the total working time in minutes

 - You need to define a [function][functions] with two arguments.
-- You have to [implicitly return an integer][return] from a function.
+- You have to return an integer from a function.
 - The function's argument is an [integer][integers].
 - You can invoke one of the other functions you've defined previously.
 - You can use the [mathematical operator for addition][operators] to add values.